 Prior to fiscal 2013 Mattel operated its business through geographic segments: domestic and international.
 It now uses North America, International, and American Girl.

-Products marketed by the International segment are generally the same as those developed and marketed by the North America segment, although some are developed or adapted for particular international markets.
+Products marketed by the International segment (45% of sales)are generally the same as those developed and marketed by the North America segment, although some are developed or adapted for particular international markets.
 Mattel’s products are sold directly to retailers and wholesalers in most European, Latin American, and Asian countries, and in Australia and New Zealand, and through agents and distributors in those countries where Mattel has no direct presence.
-Mattel’s International segment revenue represented 46% of worldwide sales in 2012.

 The American Girl segment generates nearly 10% of sales, and is a direct marketer, children’s publisher, and retailer known for its flagship line of historical dolls, books, and accessories, as well as the My American Girl and Bitty Baby brands.
 American Girl also publishes best-selling Advice & Activity books and the award-winning American Girl magazine.
 American Girl products are sold primarily in the US.

 El Segundo, California-based Mattel fills toy chests worldwide.
 The toymaker sells products in more than 150 nations, across North America, Europe, Latin America, and Asia Pacific.
-North America accounted for about 45% of revenue in fiscal 2013.
-Europe is the company's largest international market, generating some 25% of Mattel's total sales.
+North America accounts for about 55% of revenue.
+Europe is the company's largest international market, generating roughly 25% of Mattel's total sales.
 Latin America generates another nearly 15% of sales, while Asia brings in the remainder.

 Sales and Marketing

 Mattel capitalizes on major events, such as movie releases, by focusing on product tie-ins.
-In total, in 2013 the toymaker spent nearly $750 million (about 12% of net sales) on ads and promotion, down 2% from the $750 million spent in 2013, and up 2% from the $718 million spent in 2012.
+In total, in 2014 the toymaker spent nearly $733.2 million (about 12% of net sales) on ads and promotion, down 2% from the $750 million spent in 2013, and up 2% from the $718 million spent in 2012.
 Mattel also promotes its toys and characters through online and broadcast media.

-In 2014 Mattel looks to capitalize on global growth opportunities (such as with the Ever After High line), innovate for growth in its key brands (Barbie, American Girl, and Hot Wheels), expand its girls portfolio, invest in international markets, and improve efficiencies in its supply chain operations, and build its online and brick and mortar retail efforts.
+Mattel has looked to capitalize on global growth opportunities (such as with the Ever After High line), innovate for growth in its key brands (Barbie, American Girl, and Hot Wheels), expand its girls portfolio, invest in international markets, improve efficiencies in its supply chain operations, and build its online and brick and mortar retail presence.